arvindmo/enhanced-bind-polyfill/README.md

 ## Why another bind polyfill?

-Well, I was facing the same errors described [here](https://gist.github.com/jacomyal/4b7ae101a1cf6b985c60) and I coldn't find a polyfill on the registry that works for me, so here we are.
+Well, I was facing the same errors described [here](https://gist.github.com/jacomyal/4b7ae101a1cf6b985c60) and I couldn't find a polyfill on the registry that works for me, so here we are.

 All credits to [@jacomyal](https://github.com/jacomyal)